Characters: Game Of Thrones Supernatural Beings

 - Off with His Head!: Seem to favour decapitating victims.

-- Zombie Gait: Averted; Wights are almost just as fast in death as they were in life.
-The only thing humans seem to have on them is the ability to run, or so it seems.
-Completely skeletal examples have been seen running.
+- Zombie Gait: Averted; Wights are almost just as fast in death as they were in life, giving the living only a slight advantage when fleeing.

 The Night's King